 Please note that merchants that sell food and drinks located within larger merchants such as sports stadiums, hotels and casinos, theme parks, grocery and department stores will not be included in this category unless the merchant has set up such purchases to be classified in a restaurant category.
 In addition, gift card and delivery service merchants will not be included in this category unless the merchant has set up such purchases to be classified in the restaurant category.

 In practice most coffeeshops also qualify as dining, so you can earn triple points for everything from a Michelin star restaurant to Chipotle to Starbucks.

-At a minimum, you’re looking at a 4.5% return on dining and travel spend, given that you can redeem the points for 1.5 cents each towards a travel purchase.
-In many cases it gets even better than that, if you’re like me and value Ultimate Rewards points at more, for the ability to transfer them to airline and hotel partners.
+At a minimum, you’re looking at a 4.5% return on dining and travel spending, given that you can redeem the points for 1.5 cents each towards a travel purchase.
+In many cases, it gets even better than that, if you’re like me and value Ultimate Rewards points at more, for the ability to transfer them to airline and hotel partners.